quickgrid/ai-resources/papers.md

 ## Papers Read

-- :warning: Represents too much confusion regarding implementation, equations, details, complicated structure, language or seems too hard etc.
-- :dart: Represents at least one full pass is made, further review is needed and partially annotated, understood papers.
+- :dart: Represents partially read or at least one full pass is made, further review is needed and partially annotated, understood papers.
 - :triangular_flag_on_post: Represents fully annotated with an overall/somewhat good understanding of paper while reviewing.
-- :blue_book: Represents partially read papers or currently reviewing but not made a whole pass.
-- :gem: Represents papers easy to read, understand, almost self contained paper with most details to implement the papers are in it.
 - :notebook: Represents notes taken from papers is in, https://github.com/quickgrid/AI-Resources/blob/master/ai-notes.md.
 - :rocket: Represents paper or parts of paper implementation attempt in, https://github.com/quickgrid/paper-implementations.